-Should I start a garden journal?
+Should I Start a Garden Journal?

-Looking into gardening journals this week for a story, I found myself thinking about it late into the night instead of going to sleep.
+Looking into garden journals this week for a story, I found myself thinking about it late into the night instead of going to sleep.
 This could just be the way to sate my creative impulses!

 At the basic end, there is this calendar that is meant for gardeners.
 Old Farmer’s Almanac put it out.
 It’s a basic calendar with nice botanical illustrations and a few articles about growing flowers.